Typology-Study of Types

 That is the question

-This discussion is based on various resources including a lecture by Dr S. Lewis Johnson (Lecture on Leviticus - Mp3 file), theological journal articles by Dr Donald Campbell and S T Gundry, various Bible handbooks and Bible dictionaries and a study of Hermeneutics by Dr Stephen R Lewis (Hermeneutics - Study of Interpretation of Scriptures - recommended - interesting overview of the history of Bible interpretation - see page 22)
+Background: This discussion is based on various resources including a lecture by Dr S. Lewis Johnson (Lectures and transcripts on Typology in Leviticus), theological journal articles (Dr Donald Campbell, Stanley Gundry, various Bible handbooks and Bible dictionaries and a study of Hermeneutics by Dr Stephen R Lewis (Hermeneutics - Study of Interpretation of Scriptures - recommended - interesting overview of the history of Bible interpretation - see page 22)

 The doctrine of typology seems to be largely neglected in the modern church either because of ignorance or because of exposure to some proponents who have grossly distorted this interpretative method.
 Some may have heard such fanciful typological interpretations, that they automatically tend to shy away at any mention of the word type or typology (this writer was once in this group, primarily because of ignorance).